-How to make DIY puffy paint for kids that is actually puffy!
+How to make puffy paint for kids that is actually puffy!
 This recipe is easy to make and lots of fun!
 Updates by our Associate Editor, Andrea Martelle

-We’ve also tried the wonders of microwave puffy paint, which, lo and behold, is actually puffy.
+Also, don’t miss the wonders of microwave puffy paint, which, lo and behold, is actually puffy.
 It puffs up before your eyes and stays puffy to the touch.

 But it’s not always convenient to make, especially if you don’t have a microwave.

-So, here’s a new DIY puffy paint recipe.
+So, here’s a DIY puffy paint recipe.
 One that is extra puffy and doesn’t require a microwave.

 - 3+ cups of shaving cream (foam not gel)